 Organizations like LinkedIn, for example, created a shared document where remote workers from around the world could post questions about the new video interview process and leadership would respond with answers and resources about how the company will be conducting their video interviews.

-During times of uncertainty and high stress, over communication with your candidates is okay—they want to be put at ease.
-When offering a video interview, give a detailed rundown of the meeting and share the expectations, timelines and the names of the participants who will be involved in the video process.
+When extending a video interview, give a detailed rundown of the meeting and share the expectations, timelines and the names of the participants who will be involved in the video process.

 Line up and test your tech